Skip to main content

 Security model

-An MCP server is a key into your data plane.
-We treat it that way, same auth, same audit, same kill switch as our first-party app.
+An MCP server is a key into your data, and we treat it that way.
+Same login, same audit log, same instant kill switch as the Pulse app itself.

 01 · auth